StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 \subsection{CAMELS Streamflow Prediction}

-To compare spatial generalization on a well benchmarked dataset, we follow \citep{feng2021mitigating}, testing prediction in ungauged basins (PUB) and ungauged regions (PUR).
-These correspond to randomized spatial K-fold and regional-specific K-fold regimes, respectively.
+To compare spatial generalization on a well benchmarked dataset, we follow \citep{feng2021mitigating}, testing prediction in ungauged basins (PUB, random spatial K-fold) and ungauged regions (PUR, regional spatial K-fold).
 We use CAMELS \citep{addor2017camels,newman2014}, restricted to the 531-basin subset with clear watershed boundaries \citep{newman2017}.
 Basins were divided into 10 random groups for PUB and 7 contiguous regions for PUR, employing leave-one-out in both cases.
 To avoid leakage, all CAMELS-overlapping stations were removed during pretraining for PUB, and entire regions were excluded for PUR.
+The success at these tasks would mean better flood forecasting information for populations in the world who do not have as many gauging stations around them. \FloatBarrier

-The foundation model pretraining clearly provides a rare boost to generalization capability compared to supervised learning models (LSTM-SL and StefaLand-direct) across both PUB and PUR (Table \ref{tab:camels_streamflow}).
-StefaLand-resConn's RMSE is almost $20\%$ lower than that of supervised LSTM in PUB and $17\%$ lower in PUR, while the correlation are noticeably higher.
-The value of pretraining is confirmed by StefaLand-scratch, which appears to have only minor advantage compared to LSTM.
-The residual-connection architecture enables effective integration of transformer features with temporal dynamics, showing a modest benefit compared to StefaLand-no resConn, but both are clearly stronger than either LSTM or StefaLand-direct.
-Finally, TerraMind-resConn has quite comparable metrics to LSTM; the pretrained TerraMind offers no extra generalization value in this case.
+The results in Tables \ref{tab:camels_pub} and \ref{tab:camels_streamflow_pur} demonstrate that foundation-model pretraining substantially improves spatial generalization relative to purely supervised approaches under both PUB and PUR evaluation.
+StefaLand-resConn achieves the strongest performance across all reported metrics, reducing RMSE by approximately 20\% relative to the supervised LSTM baseline under PUB and by about 16 to 17\% under PUR, while also yielding consistently higher correlation and NSE.
+Among the baselines, the supervised LSTM remains competitive and outperforms linear and transformer-based sequence models, while TabPFN performs poorly with substantially higher RMSE and lower NSE despite moderate correlation, indicating that a tabular formulation fails to capture key temporal structure in rainfall runoff dynamics.
+AlphaEarth-based variants provide notable improvements over the supervised LSTM, particularly in correlation, but remain well below StefaLand-resConn across all metrics, even with residual feature reuse.